sgravrock/jasmine.github.io/_faq/async/001-preferred-style.md

 slug: preferred-style
 ---

-We've found that most developers have a much easier time writing error-free specs in the `async`/`await` style, so we recommend that style in most cases.
+The `async`/`await` style should be your first choice.
+Most developers have a much easier time writing error-free specs in that style.
 Promise-returning specs are a bit harder to write, but they can be useful in more complex scenarios or when running specs in browsers that don't support `async`/`await`.
 Callback style specs are very error-prone and should be avoided if possible.

 There are two major drawbacks to callback style specs.
 The first is that the flow of execution is harder to visualize.
 That makes it easy to write a spec